Honda City: Sales

 By 2017, cumulative sales of the City has exceeded 3.6 million units in over 60 countries around the world since the nameplate was revived in 1996.
 As of 2017, cumulative sales of the City reached 700,000 in India.
-Sales of the City in India contributes to 25 percent of global sales and the City is Honda's best selling model in India.
+Sales of the City in India contributes to 25 per cent of global sales and the City is Honda's best selling model in India.